olaDEN/number-cleaner/README.md

+**Number Cleaner**

+This project was designed to help CRM Data team to fastly edit client's numbers.
-Cleans phone numbers from leading zeros and special characters.
-Finds the country that the number's country code belongs to (Temporarily Limited for specific countries.
+It cleans clients' phone numbers from leading zeros, special characters, white spaces and finds the country that the number's code belongs to.

+(Temporarily Limited for specific countries.
 See list below)

-countryCodes = [
+**countryCodes** = [
     { 'Turkey' },
     { 'Saudi Arabia' },
     { 'Bahrain' },